hash2004/conformer-fine-tuned-urdu/README.md

 ### Hardware
 - **Google Colab Pro**: Fine-tuning was performed on an **NVIDIA A100 GPU** over approximately **5 hours**.
-- The GPU was utilized at only one-quarter of its capacity, demonstrating the efficiency of the model and training process.
+- The GPU was utilized at only one-quarter of its capacity, so the time can be cut down more.

 ### Library Installations
 To avoid version conflicts, the required Python packages were installed using the provided `pip` commands.
 Ensure your **NVCC driver version is 16.0 or higher** when running the notebook locally.